 Frequently Asked Question (FAQ) Categories

-External public facing, non-public facing official agency communications, and internal applications.
+Yes.
+Anytime the government procures, develops, funds, uses, or maintains ICT.
+This includes external public facing, non-public facing official agency communications, and internal applications.

 - Software & hardware with user interfaces